cgu-tech/ha-zero-hid/README.md

 Home Assistant (HA) integration for zero-hid project

 # What it does
-Transform your RPI zero as a mouse remote controlled through HA Lovelace UI.
+Transform your Raspberry Pi zero into a remote mouse controlled through Home Assistant dashboard (Lovelace UI).
-The mouse can be used for whatever end-device to be remote controlled (AndroidTV, computer, ...).
+The mouse can be used to control whatever end-device that accept standard USB mouse (AndroidTV, computer, ...).

 `Project status`: beta stage, fully working mouse with trackpad card.
 Manual installation.
 Trackpad card cannot be customized.